Yihuiz/Yihuiz.github.io/README.md

 # Yihuiz.github.io
-This repository include my papers that currently are unavialable online.
+This repository is website for me and my projects.